TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 5. [More Resources](#more-resources)

 ## What is Ammo Physics? <a name="description"></a>
-**Ammo Physics** is a high-level 3D rigid body physics extension based on [Ammo.js](https://github.com/kripken/ammo.js), a JavaScript port of the well-known Bullet Physics SDK for C++.
-It brings high-quality realtime physics to Turbowarp.
+**Ammo Physics** is a rigid body physics extension based on [Ammo.js](https://github.com/kripken/ammo.js), a JavaScript port of the well-known Bullet Physics SDK for C++.
+It brings high-quality realtime 3D physics to TurboWarp.

 ## Units of Measurement <a name="units"></a>
 >[!IMPORTANT]